 Can I Make This Salad Ahead of Time?

-You can prep the individual ingredients and the dressing ahead of time.
+If you’re planning a dinner party and need to do some of the prep work in advance, you can easily prep the individual ingredients and the dressing ahead of time.

 I recommend storing them in separate containers in the fridge and assembling the fennel citrus salad just before you plan on serving it.
-This will prevent the lettuce from becoming soggy.
+This will prevent the salad greens from becoming soggy.

 What to Serve with Fennel Orange Salad

 This winter salad is a great side for a number of hearty dishes.
-Some of my favorite mains to pair with the salad include:
+Some of my favorite mains to pair with this fresh salad include: